 I have recently started taking SEC566 with James Tarala via SANS on the CSC 20 Critical Controls and decided it would be a great blog series to do a quick overview of each of the controls, and how you could start implementing them on your network.
-This is by no means an in depth breakdown of each control, but more of a quick read to get you thinking about what you are currently doing, or what you can start doing to shore up your defences.
+This is by no means an in-depth breakdown of each control, but more of a quick read to get you thinking about what you are currently doing, or what you can start doing to shore up your defenses.

 CSC #1 Inventory and Control of Hardware Assets

 Even though it seems a simple enough question, many organizations struggle with knowing what devices are on their network.
 But, if you think about it, how can you possibly begin to think about defending your network if you don’t know what to defend in the first place?
 This should probably be where a security team starts if they want to begin down the path of defending their network.
 Even if you are a highly mature security team but aren’t doing this, START NOW.
 Because it can be hard.
 Let’s break down some great ways to do this.